 Check out my 5 top tips on getting your CV seen!

-As a Recruitment Director I’m receiving an increasing number of new CV’s, and calls from job seekers, who haven’t written a CV in years and who don’t have the knowledge to ensure their CV is searchable on job boards.
+As a Recruitment Director I’m seeing an increasing number of new CV’s from job seekers who either haven’t written a CV in years, or who simply don’t have the insight to ensure their CV is searchable on job boards.

 1. LENGTH – Don’t listen to anyone who says your CV should only be a page long.
 Why?
 I agree to keep the points salient, but this is your sales tool, you need to list as much of your expertise and experience as possible.
 If this runs into 2-3 pages, then so be it!
 Better to have a longer CV than a CV missing vital information.